 After a bit more than an hour driving from Bangkok we arrive at an unusual market situated on railway track (known as "Talad Romhoop" or "market with closed umbrellas" among the locals).
 Watch merchants quickly fold their stall covers and move their products away from the tracks when the train is arriving.
 Then, see them skilfully roll tables and baskets back into position in seconds and resume their business as usual after the train leaves.

 We then visit the most popular Damnoen Saduak floating market in the nearby Ratchaburi province.
-This very old floating market is where villagers come to buy and sell their farm produce and is open daily and visited by many tourists, in present days many of the boats are used to sell souvenirs.
+This very old floating market is where villagers came to buy and sell their farm produce.
+It is open daily and visited by many tourists, in present days many of the boats are used to sell souvenirs.
 The market came about after a manmade canal was dug in the reign of King Rama IV to facilitate transportation by boats in the area.
-This canal was later named Damnoen Saduak, meaning “convenient travel”.
-Highlight of this market is the variety of local snacks and tropical fruits.
+This canal was later named Damnoen Saduak, meaning "convenient travel".
+Highlight of this market is the variety of local snacks, tropical fruits, and the famous "boat noodles".

-When possible we will visit Tha Kha floating market, it follows a complicated schedule based on the lunar calendar and also opens in the weekends, availability will be checked upon request.
-An authentic marketplace that has served the local community for 30 years, one of the hidden gems around Bangkok.
+When possible we will visit Tha Kha floating market, this is best visited in the weekends.
+An authentic floating market that has served the local community for 30 years, one of the hidden gems around Bangkok.
 Originally, the market was where fishermen and farmers came to exchange their goods.
-After the trip to the market, we will go on a rowing boat to explore the orchards and visit a coconut plantation to watch how coconut sugar is collected and processed.
+After the trip to the market, we will go on a rowing boat to explore the beautiful countryside around this market.

-When Tha Kha is not visited the included boat tour is done at Damnoen Saduak.
+When Tha Kha is visited the included boat tour will be done here, else it will be done at Damnoen Saduak.

 You will be enjoying a delicious freshly cooked Thai lunch.